The Framebuffer

 Blending

 Blending combines the incoming source fragment’s R, G, B, and A values with the destination R, G, B, and A values of each sample stored in the framebuffer at the fragment’s (xf,yf) location.
+If any components are missing in the framebuffer attachment, they are replaced as described in Component Substitution.
 Blending is performed for each color sample covered by the fragment, rather than just once for each fragment.

 Source and destination values are combined according to the blend operation, quadruplets of source and destination weighting factors determined by the blend factors, and a blend constant, to obtain a new set of R, G, B, and A values, as described below.